Makutano Junction – a Kenyan soap opera

 Makutano Junction is a popular, innovative and effective learning medium, proven as a perfect form of raising awareness of development issues and increasing global learning through the curriculum.

-GLADE has teamed up with the TV Producers of Makutano Junction, Mediae TV Production Company, University of London The Institute of Education, Just Ideas, & teachers across Somerset & the UK to write teaching materials that bring Global Learning into the everyday curriculum.
-The materials can be used individually or as a set; 25 activities for secondary pupils & 25 activities for primary pupils.
+GLADE teamed up with the TV Producers of Makutano Junction, Mediae TV Production Company, University of London The Institute of Education, Just Ideas, & teachers across Somerset & the UK to write teaching materials that bring Global Learning into the everyday curriculum.
+The materials can be used individually or as a set; 25 activities for secondary pupils at Ks3/4 & 25 activities for primary pupils at Ks2.
+They underpin and enrich teaching across the curriculum

-This popular soap opera is a catalyst for global learning in schools; it has already proven to be engaging, inspiring, fun and effective.
+This popular Kenyan soap opera is a catalyst for global learning in schools; it has already proven to be engaging, inspiring, fun and effective.
+Tried and tested by KS2, KS3, KS4 teachers

-- as a platform for school linking, locally or overseas instead of a school link
+- as a platform for school linking, locally or overseas instead of a school partnership overseas

 - as the basis for pupil council or a pupil ‘club’